Soft Buckwheat Bread Recipe (GF, DF)

 Step 1.
 Activate the yeast:

-- In a 1/4 cup of warm water dissolve a 1/4 oz yeast packet (I used red star) and 1 teaspoon of sugar.
-I used maple sugar instead of white sugar.
+- In a 1/4 cup of warm water dissolve a 1/4 oz yeast packet (I used red star) and ½ teaspoon of sugar.
+I used maple sugar.Let it activate (puff up) while you prepare the rest.

 Step 3.
-Combine all the dry ingredients and mix everything together:
+Add dry ingredients and mix:

 - Transfer the dough into a loaf pan.
 I used a non-stick 8 x 5 inch bread loaf tin with 4 Inch high walls and a 6.5 cup capacity.
 If yours is not non-stick then line it with parchment paper.